satheeshv87/BellyButtonBioDiversity/README.md

 # Belly Button Bio Diversity

-This project uses a combination of tech stack to read data from data from a database and create graphs in a webpage
+This project uses a combination of techologies to read data from a database and create graphs in a webpage

 ## Tech Stack
 - html, Javascript, Flash API for front end display